 Are your horse’s toes too long?

 Horses whose feet aren’t trimmed properly or not often enough can suffer when their toes are too long.
 This is because if the toes are too long it can alter when the horse puts it’s foot down, this, in turn, alters the gait slightly which can cause stumbling.
 It’s not quite the same but it’s a bit like trying to walk when you’ve got really bad pins and needles in your foot – you try but because you put the ‘problem’ foot down earlier than you’re brain expects you stumble.

 Making sure that your horse’s hooves are trimmed regularly and by a proper farrier can help to prevent this happening.
-This is even more important if your horse is a daisy cutter.
+This is even more important if your horse is a daisy cutter (This is where a horse doesn’t lift their foot far from the ground and is said to ‘cut the daisies’, hence the term daisy cutter).
 As with inexperienced horses, you can use rolled toe shoes but you can also use rocker toe shoes.
 These are similar to rolled toe shoes but instead of curving up they have much more of a ramp and allow your horse to pick his hooves up with much less effort.

 Does your horse have problems with his joints?

 Like people, horses can suffer from joint pains such as arthritis as they get older.
 This can restructure the movement of their joints and make it harder for them to bring their hooves down evenly.